KristaUSingh/TechXchange_Hackathon_ECHOVisit/README.md

 ## Automated Backend (What the System Does)
 - **Speech → Text** — Accurate audio transcription with timestamps and speaker metadata.
-- **Information extraction** — Pulls structured data (chief complaint, symptoms, vitals, diagnosis, medications, instructions).
+- **Information extraction** — **Watsonx AI summarization agent** pulls structured data (symptoms, vitals, diagnosis, medications, instructions, additional notes).
-- **Simplification & translation** — Generates plain-language patient summaries and translated variants on demand.
+- **Simplification & translation** — Dedicated **Watsonx AI agents** generate plain-language patient summaries and translated variants on demand.
 - **Medication checks** — Flags potential drug–drug interactions and allergy conflicts.
 - **Health flagging** — Detects out-of-range vitals (e.g., BP, BMI) with configurable thresholds and highlights them for clinician review.

 ## Patient-Facing
 - **Plain-language visit summary** — Easy-to-read summary of the visit with key action items.
 - **Integrated AI chat** — Patients can ask follow-up questions about diagnoses, meds, or instructions; responses can be translated.
+This chatbot is powered by a **Watsonx AI agent**

 ## Safety, Privacy & Ops
 - **Clinician control** — All patient-visible content is gated by clinician approval.